Hill County, TX Oil & Gas Discussions archives

 Clint Liles

-Jenni, I see my friend Clint sent you the map, he very knowledgeable on data from the railroad commission web.
+Jenni, I see my friend Clint sent you the map, he is very knowledgeable on data from the railroad commission web.
 Your surveys are about 5 miles west of Hillsboro and there was some activity a few years ago near them but nothing in recent years.
-And until gas prices improve a bunch, we can't expect anything positive now.
+And until gas prices improve a bunch, we can’t expect anything positive now.

 Clint what is your opinion?
 Do you feel this will lease this year and if so should I scout for companies or what should I do?